fyrejet/fyrejet/README.md

 https://paypal.me/schamberg97

+## Thanks to

+[jkyberneees](https://github.com/jkyberneees)'s [restana](https://github.com/BackendStack21/restana) project, which served as a foundation for this project

 ## Support

 In order to get support, you can file an issue in this repository.
 If you need commercial support, please write on schamberg.nicholas@gmail.com